Simon Opher: Election

 In July 2022, Opher replaced former Labour MP David Drew as the Labour prospective parliamentary candidate for Stroud.
-He has served as the Member of Parliament for Stroud since the 2024 general election, where he defeated Conservative incumbent Siobhan Baillie.
+He has served as the Member of Parliament for Stroud since the 2024 general election, where he defeated the Conservative incumbent Siobhan Baillie.
 Opher polled 25,607 votes to Baillie's 14,219.

 Opher made his maiden speech on 5 September 2024 in a debate on renewable energy.
-He speaks regularly in Parliament on a range of issues, particularly around health and poverty.
+He speaks regularly in Parliament on a range of issues, particularly around health, poverty, climate change and the environment.
+Opher regards himself as a Labour traditionalist and is a founding member of Mainstream, describing itself as the home of Labour's "radical realists" on the soft left, a network co-founded by Compass and Open Labour in September 2025.

-He sits on a number of All Party Parliamentary Groups, and is Chair of the Health Group and Vice-Chair of the Net Zero Group.